Barrio: Usage

-In Argentina and Uruguay, a barrio is a division of a municipality officially delineated by the local authority at a later time, and it sometimes keeps a distinct character from other areas (as in the barrios of Buenos Aires even if they have been superseded by larger administrative divisions).
+In Argentina and Uruguay, a barrio is a division of a municipality officially delineated by the local authority at a later time, and it sometimes keeps a distinct character from other areas (as in the barrios of Buenos Aires, even if they have been superseded by larger administrative divisions).
 The word does not have a special socioeconomic connotation unless it is used in contrast to the centro (city center or downtown).
 The expression barrio cerrado (translated "closed neighborhood") is used to describe small upper-class residential settlements planned with an exclusive criterion and often physically enclosed in walls, that is, a kind of gated community.

 In Colombia, the term is used to describe any urban area neighborhood whose geographical limits are determined locally.
 The term can be used to refer to all classes within society.
 The term barrio de invasión or comuna is more often used to refer to shanty towns, but the term "barrio" has a more general use.

 In Cuba, El Salvador and Spain, the term barrio is used officially to denote a subdivision of a municipio (or municipality); each barrio is subdivided into sectors (sectores).

-In the Philippines, the term barrio may refer to a rural village but it may also denote a self-governing community subdivision within a rural or urban area anywhere in the country.
-A 1975 law replaced the word barrio with barangay, the basic administrative unit of government and possessing an average population of 2,500 people.
+In the Philippines, the term barrio may refer to a rural village, but it may also denote a self-governing community subdivision within a rural or urban area anywhere in the country.
+A 1974 decree replaced the word barrio with barangay, the basic administrative unit of government, possessing an average population of 2,500 people.
 Barrio, however, is still widely used interchangeably with barangay.
 Both may refer to rural settlements or urban municipal districts (the latter formerly known as visitas).
 It is alternatively spelled as baryo, though the preferred spelling is the Spanish one (barrio).